 In 1997, I began working with About-Face, a nonprofit organization that addresses media impact on body image, and was an instrumental part of its early years.
 I served as Director of Media Literacy until 2005.
 Today I am on the About-Face Board of Founders and serve as a Consultant.

-I received her B.A. from UC Berkeley, and Master’s Degree in Public Health from the University of Michigan, Ann Arbor.
+I received my B.A. from UC Berkeley, and Master’s Degree in Public Health from the University of Michigan, Ann Arbor.
 I received my PhD in 2012 from Alliant International University in San Francisco, California.
-I focused her research on the impact of binge eating disorder on work productivity and motivation to change using an on-line self-help modality.
+I focused my research on the impact of binge eating disorder on work productivity and motivation to change using an on-line self-help modality.
 I completed my post- doc internships at an eating disorder outpatient program and an eating disorder residential program for adolescents.
 I served as the Sr. Consultant for the Behavioral Health Education program in the Regional Health Education department of Kaiser Permanante for the northern California region up until 2014.
 I currently am a Clinical Psychologist (PSY # 27037) in Kaiser Permanente’s eating disorder clinic in Oakland.
 I am also adjunct faculty at the University of San Francisco and UC Berkeley Extension Program.
 I am also on the Advisory Board for the Association of Size Health and Diversity (ASDAH) and the Co-Chair of the Academy of Eating Disorders (AED) Diversity Equity and Inclusion Committee.
 I am on the board for Eating Disorders Recovery and Support (EDRS) serving as the president for 2017/2018.
 I also serve on the conference committee for Binge Eating Disorder Association (BEDA).